Spring 2021 Gardening Class Schedule

 Join Rita for a walk through the demonstration gardens to learn and observe proper harvest times and techniques to get the most out of your garden.
 We will also learn from an indoor presentation about harvest and post-harvest handling, along with storage and preservation techniques such as freezing, fermenting + dehydrating.
 No edible plant part shall be left behind!

-Organic Fall Gardening
+Fall Organic Vegetable Gardening

 My favorite time to garden!!
 Did you know we can grow throughout the ENTIRE Fall and Winter here in the Lowcountry??
 This class is designed for those gardeners that want to hone their Fall gardening skills.
 Topics include: Amending the soil before fall planting, an in-depth look at the veggies that are specific to Fall and Winter growing and should only be planted at that time – onions, garlic, strawberries, collards, brussels, celery, fennel, spinach; fall pests + disease management, frost and freeze protection and more.